akhil-naidu/curious-lavender/content/pages/index.md

     show_recent: true
     recent_count: 3
   - type: cta_section
-    title: Welcome to Leewardslope Community
+    title: Welcome to Leewardslopes' Community
     subtitle: "If there's a book that you want to read, but it hasn't been\_written\_yet, then you must\_write\_it."
     actions:
       - label: Learn More